 Can You Use Tap Water for Long Term Water Storage?

-The question comes up once and a while as to whether it’s safe to store tap water long-term.
+The question comes up once and a while as to whether it’s safe to use tap water for long term water storage.
 There is a lot of bad information going around regarding this topic and I am going to try to clear a few things up.
 The more you can set it and forget it, the more you can focus on other preps.

 First, it goes without saying that storing as much water as you can for an SHTF situation is extremely important for many reasons.
 I suggest you have at least one gallon of water per person per day and that can add up fast.
 See our article on basic long-term water storage for a few more tips.